aws/aws-cdk/design/continuous-delivery.md

 To mitigate the security risk, `cdk deploy pipeline-*` should run against a synthesized cloud assembly (from the build step) and not against the executable app, and should also prohibit the use of docker assets.
 These are the two elements where user code is executed and must not be done in an environment with administrative privileges.
 The mutation CodeBuild action will not be customizable to ensure that users don't accidentally allow it to execute arbitrary code.

-> ALTERNATIVE CONSIDERED: We initially considered leveraging the bootstrapping process in order to provision cross-regional replication resources for CodePipeline but: (a) this is very specific to CodePipeline and not relevant to other deployment systems (e.g. Travis, GitHub Actions); and (b) it will require the bootstrapping process to span more than a single environment.
-In order to allow users to use "account stamping" tools like Stack Sets or Landing Zone, we decided that the bootstrapping process will be as simple as possible (== a single cloudformation template).
+> Alternative Considered: We initially considered leveraging the bootstrapping process in order to provision cross-regional replication resources for CodePipeline but: (a) this is very specific to CodePipeline and not relevant to other deployment systems (e.g. Travis, GitHub Actions); and (b) it will require the bootstrapping process to span more than a single environment.
+In order to allow users to use "account stamping" tools like Stack Sets or Landing Zone, we decided that the bootstrapping process will be as simple as possible (== a single CloudFormation template).
-> The trade-off is that for the CodePipeline resources, we will use "cdk deploy pipeline-*", and so we can encode all this within the CDK.
+> The trade-off is that for the CodePipeline resources, we will use `cdk deploy pipeline-*`, and so we can encode all this within the CDK.
 In fact cross account/region is actually already supported in the CDK and will automatically define all these stacks and region for you, so it should already "Just Work".

 ## Publishing